 The Read Manufacturer/ Device ID command is very similar to the Fast Read Dual I/O command.
-The command is initiated by driving the $\overline{\text{CS}}$ pin low and shifting the command code 90h followed by a 24-bit address (A23-A0) of 000000h.
-After which, the Manufacturer ID for Renesas Electronics (1Fh) and the Device ID(17h) are shifted out on the falling edge of SCK with most significant bit (MSB) first, as shown in Figure 46 and Figure 47.
+The command is initiated by driving the \overline{CS} pin low and shifting the command code 90h followed by a 24-bit address (A23-A0) of 000000h.
+After this, the Manufacturer ID for Renesas Electronics (1Fh) and the Device ID(17h) are shifted out on the falling edge of SCK with most significant bit (MSB) first, as shown in Figure 47 and Figure 48.
 If the 24-bit address is initially set to 000001h, the Device ID is read first and then followed by the Manufacturer ID.
 The Manufacturer and Device ID can be read continuously, alternating from one to the other.
-The command is completed by driving $\overline{\text{CS}}$ high.
+The command is completed by driving \overline{CS} high.

-Figure 46.
-Read Manufacturer/ Device ID command (SPI Mode)

 Figure 47.
+Read Manufacturer/ Device ID Command (SPI Mode)

-Read Manufacturer/ Device ID command (QPI Mode)
+Figure 48.
+Read Manufacturer/ Device ID Command (QPI Mode)